Anthony Paulet

 Arms of Paulet/Poulett: Sable, three swords pilewise points in base proper pomels and hilts or.

 Sir Anthony Paulet (1562–1600) of Hinton St George, Somerset, was Governor of Jersey from 1588 until his death in 1600.

 Origins

-He was born at Hinton St George, Somerset the eldest son of Sir Amias Paulet (1532–1588) by his wife Margaret Hervey.
+He was born at Hinton St George, Somerset, the eldest son of Sir Amias Paulet (1532–1588) by his wife Margaret Hervey.

 Youth

-Anthony accompanied his father to Paris where Amyas was Ambassador.
-In 1579 Amyas took into his household as a tutor, Jean Hotman (1552–1636), (later Marquis de Villers-St-Paul) son of the famous author and professor of law Francis Hotman, to instruct his two sons Anthony and George.
-When Amias was recalled in November 1579, Hotman accompanied the family back to England and lived with his two pupils at Oxford.
+Paulet grew up in Paris, where his father was Ambassador.
+In 1579 the elder Paulet took into his household as a tutor, Jean Hotman (1552–1636), (later Marquis de Villers-St-Paul) son of the famous author and professor of law Francis Hotman, to instruct his two sons.
+When the elder Paulet was recalled in November 1579, Hotman accompanied the family back to England and lived with his two pupils at Oxford.

 Career

 He graduated as a Master of Arts at Oxford and eventually succeeded his father as Governor of Jersey.